vansh909/code-debugger/README.md

 # Code Debugger - Mini Code Execution Engine

-💡 Ever wondered how online code editors run your code behind the scenes?

 This project is a **mini version of a code execution engine**, built with Node.js.
 Users can submit Python, JavaScript, or Java code, and the server executes it safely in an isolated environment using Node's `child_process` library.

 ---